jak-pan/super-brainstorm-bot/README.md

 ### How It Works

-1. **User posts a message** in the Discord channel or thread
+1. **User starts conversation** with `/sbb start` in a channel or thread
+2. **Thread compilation** (if in thread): Previous messages are compiled by Scribe (detailed) and TLDR (summary) before planning starts
-2. **Task type detection** - Bot automatically detects task type (general/coding/architecture) and selects appropriate models
+3. **Task type detection** - Bot automatically detects task type (general/coding/architecture) and selects appropriate models
+4. **Session planning** - Planner analyzes the initial message (or compiled context) and creates a conversation plan
+5. **User approval** - User approves the plan with `/sbb start` (or it auto-starts if configured)
-3. **AI models respond** - Multiple AIs generate responses based on the conversation context
+6. **AI models respond** - Multiple AIs generate responses based on the conversation context
-4. **AIs interact** - AIs can respond to each other, building on previous responses
+7. **AIs interact** - AIs can respond to each other, building on previous responses
-5. **Scribe bot documents** - The conversation is automatically documented in detail and stored in Notion
+8. **Scribe bot documents** - The conversation is automatically documented in detail and stored in Notion (async, non-blocking)
-6. **TLDR bot summarizes** - Key findings and summaries are extracted from Scribe's detailed documentation
+9. **TLDR bot summarizes** - Key findings and summaries are extracted from Scribe's detailed documentation (async, non-blocking)
-7. **Cost tracking** - All costs are tracked directly from OpenRouter API responses (in USD) and aggregated per conversation
+10. **Cost tracking** - All costs are tracked directly from OpenRouter API responses (in USD) and aggregated per conversation
-8. **Automatic limits** - Conversations pause automatically when conversation cost limit ($22 default) is reached; image generation is blocked when image cost limit ($2 default) is reached
+11. **Automatic limits** - Conversations pause automatically when conversation cost limit ($22 default) is reached; image generation is blocked when image cost limit ($2 default) is reached
-9. **Unblock image generation** - Use `/sbb unblock-image` to resume image generation after it's been blocked
+12. **Unblock image generation** - Use `/sbb unblock-image` to resume image generation after it's been blocked
-10. **Context refresh** - When message count threshold is reached, the bot automatically refreshes context from Notion
+13. **Context refresh** - When message count threshold is reached, the bot automatically refreshes context from Notion

 ## Project Structure